refu-lang/refu/docs/index.rst

 Language Documentation
 =======================

 In the following pages of the documentation we will see an introductory tutorial on Refu, presenting all the features of the language in order and how to use them effectively.

-Furthermore if you want to dive into it is the official specification of the language.
+Furthermore if you want to dive into it is the official specification of the language check out the :doc:`Language Reference <reference>`.

 Introduction to Refulang